 First Things First: 9 Times Out of 10 Internet Defamation Is Not Slander

 Before we get into the concept of search engine defamation, we need to clarify the difference between slander and libel.
 By definition, a written comment on a website cannot be “slanderous.”
 Libelous?
 Yes.
 Slanderous?
 No. Why?
 Because slander is spoken defamation and libel is written defamation.
-Now, if someone posts a video online, and in it they speak a false statement of fact, then that would be considered slanderous.
+Now, if someone posts a video which includes a false statement of fact, slander would be the correct terminology.

 When Non-Sentient Beings Defame, Who Pays?

 Like the Imperial Army, search engine spiders multiply daily, and in many ways, the non-human buggers play a significant role in our lives.
 They fetch the answers to search queries, and, as such, impact our choices.